selego/whitepaper/README.md

 ### 2.2.
 Respect 1 Post Route, 1 Object Created

-In RESTful API design, adhering to the principle of "1 POST route, 1 object created" is crucial for maintaining clear separation of concerns and simplifying the API's behavior.
-This approach ensures that each endpoint has a single responsibility, making the API more predictable and easier to maintain.
+This helps us separating concerns and simplifying the API's behavior.
+This approach ensures that each endpoint has a single responsibility, making the API more predictable, easier to copy and easier to maintain.

-For example, consider a scenario where a single POST request is used to create multiple objects such as an announcement, a company, and more.
+Checkout this example where a single POST request is used to create multiple objects such as an announcement, a company, and more.
 This can quickly lead to a bloated and complex endpoint, as seen in the following code snippet from a GitHub repository:

 [View the code](https://github.com/selego/linkera/blob/main/api/src/controllers/annonce.js)